viktor-ferenczi/se-scripts/SpaceEngineersScripts/Inventory/README.md

 The Status panel displays top level summaries.

 The Error panel displays warnings and errors.

+Blocks with `Ignore` in their name (case insensitive) are ignored from the inventory calculation, therefore they are not listed and not counted for further decisions (like component restocking).

 ## How to set up inventory sorting